|Secretary||Assistant Secretary||Competition Secretary||Press Secretary||Chairman||Assistant

 Rule extended at AGM on 9.12.2013 to include all fees payable in League and Cup competitions.

 a) Before the allocation of prize money the League will retain 15% of all match fee income to meet administration costs.
-In addition funds will be set aside to pay £50.00 to the individual merit winner in each division and prizes of £40.00 to the winner and £25.00 to the runner-up in each division merit knockout competition.
 A reduction in the number of teams in any particular division may result in a corresponding decrease in both the League prize money and merit winner awards.
 Prize money for League, League Cup and WG Roberts Cup placings will be paid out by the Treasurer before the end of the financial year (31st October) League and Cup trophies will be presented at the AGM, together with prize money to individual divisional merit winners, and to the winners and runners-up in the Burton Cup and Ladies Charisma.
 Clubs or players holding League trophies must return them to the League Secretary by 31 August.
 Failure to do so will result in the offending club being fined.

 b) Prize money will be allocated as follows